-Satellite altimetry measurements, based on nadir radar altimeters, have made a fundamental contribution to the understanding of ocean circulation (Fu and Chelton, 2001; Le Traon and Morrow, 2001) during the past two decades.
-The continuous improvement of the physics aspects in the Ocean General Circulation Models (OGCMs) and of data assimilation schemes (DAS) (Bell et al., 2015), now make it possible to exploit these unique sources of information in global and regional ocean monitoring and forecasting systems (Le Traon et al., 2017b).
-The focus of the present study is to investigate the impact of wide-swath altimetry on a high-resolution regional ocean analysis and forecasting system.
-This is carried out as part of a European Space Agency (ESA) study on the potential role of wide-swath altimetry for the further development of the European Union Copernicus programme (space component).
+Satellite altimetry measurements, based on nadir radar altimeters, have been a fundamental contribution to the understanding of the ocean circulation (Fu and Chelton, 2001; Le Traon and Morrow, 2001), during the past two decades.
+The continuous

+- 5 improvement of the physics in the Ocean General Circulation Models (OGCMs) and of data assimilation schemes (DAS) (Bell et al., 2015), nowadays allow exploiting these unique source of information within global and regional ocean monitoring and forecasting systems (Le Traon et al., 2017b).
+The focus of the present study is to investigate the impact of wide-swath altimetry on a high resolution regional ocean analysis and forecasting system.
+This is carried out as part of a European Space Agency (ESA) study on the potential role of wide-swath altimetry for the evolution of the European Union Copernicus programme - 10 (space component).

-While along-track measurements can observe wavelengths up to 50-70 km (Dufau et al., 2016), the representation of ocean mesoscale dynamics is strongly limited by the spatial (distance between neighbouring tracks) and temporal (repeat period) sampling of a given altimeter mission.
-It is necessary to use multiple altimeters to constrain the mesoscale circulation (Le Traon et al., 2015) and to provide global maps of the mesoscale variability of the ocean (Le Traon and Dibarboure, 1999; Morrow and Le Traon, 2012).
-In the literature, the works that focus on the capability of altimeter constellations to resolve ocean dynamics at mesoscale resolution (e.g. Dufau et al., 2016), concluded that at least three altimeters are required to reconstruct sea-level variations (Pascual et al., 2006; Dibarboure et al., 2011) and that the merging of multiple altimeter missions cannot resolve wavelengths smaller than 150 - 200 km (Ducet et al., 2000; Le Traon, 2013).
-The shortcomings of conventional altimetry could be addressed by wide-swath measurements of sea-surface height (SSH) planned for future space missions (e.g. the Surface Water and Ocean Topography, SWOT, Mission; Fu et al., 2009; Durand et al., 2010), extending the capability of existing nadir altimeters to two-dimensional mapping and sampling the ocean surface at unprecedented spatial resolution, up to wavelengths of 20 km (Fu and Ferrari, 2008).
-The forthcoming altimeter missions based on radar interferometry to obtain wide-swath measurement of sea-surface elevation (Fu et al., 2009), will involve next-generation satellite altimetry measurements with a high potential for ocean analysis and forecasting.
-The NASA/CNES SWOT mission will be the first wide-swath altimetry mission to be launched in 2021.
+While along-track measurements can observe wavelengths up to 50-70 km (Dufau et al., 2016), the representation of the ocean mesoscale dynamics is strongly limited by the spatial (distance between neighboring tracks) and temporal (repeat period) sampling of a given altimeter mission.
+The use of multiple altimeters is needed to constrain the mesoscale circulation (Le Traon et al., 2015) and to provide global maps of the mesoscale variability of the ocean (Le Traon and Dibarboure, 1999;

+- 15 Morrow and Le Traon, 2012).
+In the literature, the works that focus on the capability of altimeter constellations to resolve the ocean dynamics at the mesoscale resolution (e.g. Dufau et al., 2016), highlighted that at least three altimeters are required to reconstruct sea-level variations (Pascual et al., 2006; Dibarboure et al., 2011) and that the merging of multiple altimeter missions cannot resolve wavelengths smaller than 150 - 200 km (Ducet et al., 2000; Le Traon, 2013).
+The shortcomings of the conventional altimetry could be addressed by wide-swath measurements of the sea-surface height (SSH) planned for the future - 20 space missions (e.g. the Surface Ocean and Water Topography, SWOT, Mission; Fu et al., 2009; Durand et al., 2010), extending the capability of existing nadir altimeters to two-dimensional mapping and sampling the ocean surface at unprecedented spatial resolution resolution, up to wavelengths of 20 km (Fu and Ferrari, 2008).

+The forthcoming altimeter missions based on radar interferometry to obtain wide-swath measurement of sea-surface elevation (Fu et al., 2009), represent the next generation satellite altimetry measurements with a high potential for ocean analysis and forecasting.
+The NASA/CNES SWOT mission will be the first swath altimetry mission to be launched in 2021.

-The wide-swath altimetry concept is expected to make an essential contribution to operational oceanography (Bell et al., 2015; Le Traon et al., 2017b).
-On the other hand, the temporal resolution of wide-swath data, considering SWOT-like orbit parameters (repeat cycle of 21 days with a 10-day subcycle), may be not suitable for resolving the evolution of mesoscale eddies (Ubelmann et al., 2015).
-A major challenge will be to combine data from both wide-swath and the conventional along-track altimeters (Pujol et al., 2012) with high resolution OGCMs to enable a dynamic interpolation of wide-swath data and a detailed description and forecast of the ocean state at high resolution.
-Approaching the challenge of using wide-swath altimetry data to reconstruct oceanic fields, Gaultier et al. (2016b) underline the need to test their effective impact on ocean analyses and forecasts by performing observing system simulation experiments (OSSEs).
-This study is a first attempt to investigate the impact of forthcoming wide-swath altimetry data in an ocean analysis and forecasting system by means of OSSEs.
+Wide-swath altimetry concept is expected to represent an essential contribution to operational oceanography (Bell et al., 2015; Le Traon et al., 2017b).
+On the other hand, the temporal resolution of wide-swath data, considering SWOT-like orbit parameters (repeat cycle of 21 days with a 10 days subcycle), could be not suitable to resolve the evolution of mesoscale eddies (Ubelmann et al., 2015).
+A major challenge will be to combine wide-swath and the conventional along-track altimeters (Pujol performing observing system simulation experiments (OSSEs).
+This work represent a first effort to investigate the impact of forthcoming wide-swath altimetry data in an ocean analysis and forecasting system by means of OSSEs.

+30 et al., 2012) data with high resolution OGCMs to allow a dynamical interpolation of wide-swath data and a detailed description and forecast of the ocean state at high resolution.
+Approaching the challenge of using wide-swath altimetry data to reconstruct oceanic fields, Gaultier et al. (2016b) underline the need of testing their effective impact on the ocean analyses and forecasts